 In addition, there has been a vision for many years to create a Transition Center.
 The request has been complied by two LHTC staff and Jason O'Connor of the Youth Agency, which uses the space for rentals and other uses.
 This is an opportunity for both groups to enhance programming.
 Some expenses are solely district specific, such as lockers, washer and dryer etc. Others are viewed as joint purchases such as signs for the entrance, countertops.
 Additionally, we are hoping to include some safety and security items in the Safety Grant request.
 Ms. DiCorpo said she is asking that this be considered tonight as an end of year project so that we can begin to order items and take delivery by June 30.
 Actual work timeframe is still to be determined.
 It was originally planned to be done during Covid but didn't happen.
 Now we will need to plan where LHTC will be housed when the work is happening.
 We also don't want to prohibit any Town use of the Maxx during that time.
+Mrs. Faulenbach said we have talked about this previously and this is another example of collaborating with the Town to see how best we can work together and fund.
+She said personally she thinks it is fair and appropriate that the Board fund these materials.
+Mrs. McInerney said the Maxx is a great asset to the Town and she is happy to support this investment both for the Town and for LHTC students.
+She said the central location is also beneficial to the program. • Mrs. Monaghan asked if donations will be accepted for the project.
+Mrs. Olson said they would consider any offers to help. • Mrs. Faulenbach said that's why the motion is

-- Mrs. Faulenbach said we have talked about this previously and this is another example of collaborating with the Town to see how best we can work together and fund.
-She said personally she thinks it is fair and appropriate that the Board fund these materials. - Mrs. McInerney said the Maxx is a great asset to the Town and she is happy to support this investment both for the Town and for LHTC students.
-She said the central location is also beneficial to the program. - Mrs. Monaghan asked if donations will be accepted for the project.
-Mrs. Olson said they would consider any offers to help. - Mrs. Faulenbach said that's why the motion is "not to exceed".
-Offsets will certainly be considered. - Mrs. Rella asked how many students are in LHTC now.
+"not to exceed".
+Offsets will certainly be considered.
+Mrs. Rella asked how many students are in LHTC now.
 Mrs. Olson said 11, with 15 expected next year.
 She said we've been discussing improvements to this program for

 J. four years.
-It is a reflection of student need even more than numbers and will enhance the Youth Agency as well. • Mrs. Rella asked if tuition students would be considered as well and Mrs. Olson said yes.
+It is a reflection of student need even more than numbers and will enhance the Youth Agency as well.
+Mrs. Rella asked if tuition students would be considered as well and Mrs. Olson said yes.
 The motion passed unanimously.
-NMHS Electronic Sign Mrs. Nabozny moved to approve the NMHS Electronic Sign in the amount of \$45,229.00, seconded by Mrs. Rella. • Mrs. Faulenbach said this is long overdue.
-The high school is a gateway and the sign is one of the first things you see. • Mr. McCauley said this has come up at Facilities in the past.
+NMHS Electronic Sign Mrs. Nabozny moved to approve the NMHS Electronic Sign in the amount of \$45,229.00, seconded by Mrs. Rella.
+Mrs. Faulenbach said this is long overdue.
+The high school is a gateway and the sign is one of the first things you see.
+Mr. McCauley said this has come up at Facilities in the past.
 It is important and needs to be done.
 The motion passed unanimously.
 J. NMHS Electronic Sign Motion made and passed unanimously to approve the NMHS Electronic Sign in the amount of \$45,229.00.
-Items for Information and Discussion 9.
-Items for Information and Discussion Items for Information and Discussion 9.
-A. Items for Information and Discussion Staples Donation Items for Information and Discussion A. Staples Donation Ms. DiCorpo said this donation came to NES.
-They are working on a list for the future to try
+9. Items for Information and Discussion Items for Information and Discussion A. Staples Donation A. Staples Donation A .
+Staples Donation Ms. DiCorpo said this donation came to NES.
+They are working on a list for the future to try and ensure equity in donations received.
+A. Staples Donation A. B. Ms. DiCorpo said this donation came to NES.
+They are working on a list for the future to try A. Staples Donation B. ESSER II Funding